 Screenprint, also known as silkscreen or serigraphy, is a stencil-based printmaking technique in which fabric, originally silk, is stretched across a wooden frame to create a screen.
 Areas around the image are blocked out as in a stencil and a tool called a squeegee is then used to press ink through the unblocked areas of the screen onto paper.
-The process is repeated for each different element, creating a layered image as seen here in Basil Beattie's Unparalleled (2018).
+The process is then repeated for each different element, creating a layered image as seen here in Basil Beattie's Unparalleled (2018).